Camping at Oneida

 All directors, cabin counsellors and other leaders (known as program staff) are approved by Camp Oneida's personnel committee and attend a Counsellor-In-Training (CIT) Program.
 They are volunteers and do not receive financial compensation for their time at Camp Oneida.

 The minimum age requirement for a Jr. Leader is 3 years older than the oldest camper.
 Leaders must have their application form read and signed by their home church pastor.

 Camp Oneida also hires a Business Manager, Cook, Kitchen assistants, certified Life-guards and Maintenance personnel who live and work at camp throughout the summer.

 While minor bumps and bruises are common at any summer camp, Camp Oneida strives to provide the safest camp facilities possible.

-Cabins and facilities are inspected and maintained before Camp opens each year, and there are maintenance staff on campus throughout the summer to look after broken doors, ripped screens, loose nails and other general maintenance repairs.
+Cabins and facilities are inspected and maintained before Camp opens each year, and there are maintenance staff on campus throughout the summer to look after broken doors, ripped screens, loose nails, wasp nests and other general maintenance repairs.

 Certified Medical Staff